jiajuns/CARND-traffic-sign-classification/writeup_template.md

 | .009	      			| Roundabout mandatory			 				|
 | .007				    | General caution     							|

-For the first image, the model is not sure that this is a stop sign (probability of 0.497) but it is relative sure than any other class, and the image does contain a stop sign.
+For the fourth image, the model is not sure that this is a stop sign (probability of 0.497) but it is relative sure than any other class, and the image does contain a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|